a-aigner/tennis-season-planner/README.md

 - No need to manually save - everything is preserved
 - Works offline and syncs when browser is refreshed

+### **Matchday Preview System**
+- Visual overview tables show all matchdays for each team
+- Home games are highlighted with special styling
+- Players appear in the same order as the roster
+- Horizontal scrolling handles any number of matchdays
+- Real-time updates when you modify game data

+### **Advanced Export Features**
+- **Excel Exports**: Preview-style formatting with matchdays as columns
+- **PDF Exports**: High-quality captures of team preview tables
+- **One Player Per Row**: Excel shows each player on separate rows for clarity
+- **Full Width Capture**: PDF exports include all columns, even those requiring scroll

 ## 🔧 Development

 ### Available Scripts